lassoid/active_fields/README.md

     - Permit _Active Values_ parameters in _Customizable_ controllers.

-        Use the helper method `active_fields_permitted_attributes` to pass necessary filters to the `permit` method, allowing all _Active Values_ for a given _Customizable_ to be permitted.
+        Use the helper method `active_fields_permitted_attributes` to pass necessary filters to the `permit` method, allowing all _Active Values_ for a given _Customizable_ to be correctly permitted.
         This helper is available by default in _controllers_.
         If you need to use it in other places (e.g., in _policies_), simply include `ActiveFields::Helper` wherever it's needed.